 1. Make care a priority.
 Creating a caring school community is good for everyone—and makes forgiveness more likely.
 A study of four public school districts found that a caring school climate not only made the school staff more likely to see their colleagues as forgiving, it also made them more willing to forgive each other.

-And showing that you are a caring leader who apologizes for his or her mistakes will make your staff more likely to forgive you when you do mess up.
-Researchers found that employees who viewed their supervisor as caring were more likely to see their boss’ apology as sincere, and, as a result, forgive him or her.
+And showing that you are a caring leader who apologizes for their mistakes will make your staff more likely to forgive you when you do mess up.
+Researchers found that employees who viewed their supervisor as caring were more likely to see their boss’ apology as sincere, and, as a result, forgive them.

 Show your school staff that you care about them by getting to know them as individuals.
 Make time to talk informally and regularly express gratitude.
 For more ideas on how to create a caring school culture, see “Do We Care for Our Teachers?”

 2. Develop your own capacity for forgiveness and then model it as a leader.
 Even though researchers suggest that forgiveness is intrinsic to humans, for many of us, forgiving another person or even ourselves can still be a very long and difficult process.
 That’s okay.
 Researchers also say that forgiveness is a skill that can be learned.

 One of the best ways to help your school staff learn to forgive is to model it yourself.
 Researchers suggest that when people observe forgiveness-in-action, they get a boost of positive emotions.
 This leads to stronger relationships and fosters prosocial behavior, including forgiveness.
 If you’d like to know more about the forgiveness process, I highly recommend checking out Fred Luskin’s nine steps to forgiveness.